ykwei7/WenMoon-Journey/README.md

 // 1
 ```

-This sentiment analysis is applied onto all the comments that mention the stock as seen below
+This sentiment analysis is then applied onto all the comments that mention the stock as seen below
 In other words, if the scraper picked up 10 comments that mentioned the stock and predicted 6 as positive.
 The overall sentiment score of this stock would be 0.60.